 Bear in mind that some of the links on this website are affiliate links.
 If you go through them to make a purchase we will earn a commission at no extra cost to you but helps support our website.
 Keep in mind that we link these companies and their products because of their quality and not because of the commission we receive from your purchases.

 This post was most recently updated on June 2nd, 2020

 If you are a longtime eyeglass wearer, there is a good chance that you may have been offered polycarbonate lenses once or twice in your life.
 Even if you are a new eyeglass wearer, you might have heard the word polycarbonate come up once or twice during your time at your local eyecare practice.

 But what are polycarbonate lenses? and how are they different from the other lens options that are available to you?

 Benefits of Polycarbonate Lenses

-Polycarbonate is not only used by the optical industry however, but the material is also widely used in motorcycle windshields, bulletproof glass, police riot shields and much more.
-As a matter of fact, the technology of polycarbonate lenses has the movie and music industry to thank for the polycarbonate we have today.
-It was the need for polycarbonate on CDs that the technology for the polycarbonate resin was perfected.
+Polycarbonate is not only used by the optical industry however, but the material is also widely used in motorcycle windshields, bulletproof glass, police riot shields, and much more.
+Here’s how it all started.

 History of Polycarbonate